 But persistent, psychological stress is bad.
 Worrying about how your co-worker will do on a project is out of your control.
 Worrying about the one car weaving in and out of stopped traffic to try to get an extra five feet ahead is nothing that’s impacting you.
 Setting deadlines you know to be unrealistic might make your work get done faster, but at what cost?
 You get the same physiological alarm as a zebra, but without the subsequent run-for-your-life exercise so familiar to our four-legged brethren.

-I believe that people should learn about their options.
-My 10 years in the fitness industry helps me understand the tradeoffs that each behavior has.
+If you’re ready for a change, learn about your options.
+My 10+ years in the fitness industry helps me understand the tradeoffs that each behavior has.
 Before diving into the details of habitual behavior, however, we need to start higher level.

 You need to answer these questions: